atrhputeri/Assignment1_Iris_Classification/README.md

 ## Summary of Results and Key Findings

 Three classification models were developed and evaluated using accuracy, precision, recall, and F1-score.
-Hyperparameter tuning was applied to all models through cross-validation and grid search to improve performance.
+Hyperparameter tuning was done using cross-validation and grid search to improve model performance.

-The results showed that the tree-based models, particularly Random Forest and Decision Tree, achieved the highest classification performance on the Iris dataset.
-Logistic Regression produced lower performance compared to the tree-based approaches.
+The results show that Random Forest performed the best with 1.0 for all evaluation metrics.
+Decision Tree and Logistic Regression both achieved similar results with 95.83% accuracy, and their precision, recall, and F1-score are also the same.

-Among the evaluated models, Random Forest provided the most consistent and reliable results after hyperparameter tuning.
-Therefore, it was selected as the best-performing model for this classification task.
+Overall, Random Forest gave the best performance compared to the other two models based on the evaluation results.
+This shows that ensemble methods can give better results for this dataset.

-Overall, the project demonstrates that Apache Spark MLlib provides an effective framework for implementing, tuning, and evaluating machine learning classification models on structured datasets.
+In conclusion, Apache Spark MLlib is useful for building and testing machine learning models like classification in a simple and efficient way.

 ## Instructions to Reproduce the Analysis